Happy emotions

 Start Right Away

-The sooner you start identifying what makes you happy, or unhappy, the sooner you can introduce more happy emotions into your life.
+The sooner you start identifying what makes you happy or unhappy, the sooner you can introduce more happy emotions into your life.

 Write down your thoughts and feelings each day, if possible.

-Distinguish Between Feelings And Emotions
+Distinguish Between Feelings and Emotions

 Feelings and emotions are not the same.